SfC Home > Physical Science > Physics > Gravity > Gravitation >

 Although, our escape velocity equation for a Black Hole given is based on the classical equations and not the relativistic, it is still valid.

 In 1916, scientist Karl Schwarzschild derived what is called the Schwarzschild radius from Einstein's gravitational field equations in the General theory of Relativity.
-It represents the event horizon of a Black Hole or the limiting radius where nothing can leave:
+The Schwarzschild radius represents the event horizon of a Black Hole or the limiting radius where nothing can leave.
+Its equation is:

 Black Hole with mass of our Sun

-An application of the event horizon equation is if the mass of the black hole equaled the mass of our Sun (2*1030 kg).
+One application of the event horizon equation would be if the mass of the black hole equaled the mass of our Sun (1.988*1030 kg).
 In that case, its Schwarzschild radius or event horizon would be:

-In other words, a star with the mass of our Sun with its matter compressed to a radius of 3 km or less would be a Black Hole, because the escape velocity would be greater than the speed of light.
+In other words, a star with the mass of our Sun with its matter compressed to a radius of less than 2.954 km would be a Black Hole, because the escape velocity would be greater than the speed of light.

 Summary